 Currently, Halifax Humane Society is changing history.
 In the past 8 years, Halifax Humane Society has made some magnificent changes to increase adoptions, keep pets in their original homes, change legislation, open pet-friendly homes, reduce behavior issues, address emergencies, educate children, and much more.
 The Halifax Humane Society Board, volunteers, and staff have done this while taking the hard road, accepting every animal that comes to their door.

 Many organizations achieved "no-kill" status early by simply restricting intake, bringing red-rope policies to organizations that should be accepting the most difficult cases, not avoiding them.
 Halifax Humane Society feels that refusing to take in any animal will only confound and further hurt our mission, and the hundreds of thousands of pets that will be displaced in the future with nowhere else to go.

 We are proud to show our constantly improving trends as we seek to uphold our mission of servicing every animal that comes to our door.
-Between our two clinics, Halifax Humane Society performs over 10,000 low-cost pet sterilizations a year, our legislative programs are making Volusia County more pet-friendly than ever and our outlook to be a community that does not euthanize for space is closer than ever.
+Between our two clinics, Halifax Humane Society performs over 10,000 low-cost pet sterilizations a year, our legislative programs are making Volusia County more pet-friendly than ever.

 Some organizations claim to be “no-kill” due to a live-release rate (LRR) that is 90% or above.
 While in theory, this is a commendable goal, it only speaks to outcomes and does not look into the deeper issues at hand.
 LRR is simply a useful measure for organizations to self-assess their progress.
 While a 90% LRR may be easily achieved for a shelter full of highly adoptable animals, it can be nearly impossible for an organization that accepts high numbers of feral cats and large-breed dogs.
 It is important to realize the impact animal welfare organizations within a community have on one another.